 Diploma in Counselling Children and Young People

-I am a member of the British Association of Counselling and Psychotherapy and work to their ethical framework and practice guidelines.
+I am an Accredited member of the British Association of Counselling and Psychotherapy and work to their ethical framework and practice guidelines.
 I also have an enhanced DBS check.

 Areas of counselling I deal with